akorb/scapy/doc/scapy/usage.rst

-Viewing packets as in Wireshark
+Viewing packets like in Wireshark
 -------------------------------

 .. index::